jmiller-poly/RideshareProject/README.md

 with 20 cars and 50 passengers, will make $11.80 per car ($236 total), and a road with 10 cars and 30 passengers will make about $11.40 per car (or $114 total).
 Both testers resulted in between nine and ten passengers not making it to their destination.

+HOW TO USE THE RUNNER:
+The runner has two methods in it, a testRoad function which, given conditions, runs a simulation of the road under those conditions.
+The second method, loopRoad, runs testRoad a given number of times, and prints out the average reuslts of these tests.
+In the main() function, you can set these tests to print out the toStrings, or not to.
+We have chosen to leave these parameters as 'false', otherwise the terminal would be flooded with the toStrings of over 200000 simulations.
+However, if you wished to check that the logic of the objects was working as intended, setting the first boolean to 'true' will print out the Road's toString once for each five times that advance() is called, and setting the second boolean to 'true' will print out one last toString at the end of each simulation (to ensure that all cars and passengers are in their expected places by the end of the simulation).